bnguyen212/mta-status-tracker/README.md

 https://mta-status-tracker.herokuapp.com/

-___Note___: deploying on Heroku's free tier may causes some inconsistency in the response because the servver is put to sleep after being idle for some time.
+___Note___: there might be some inconsistency in the response because Heroku's free tier puts the servver to sleep after being idle for some time

 ### Objective